 - Seek help from professional counselors who deal with post-disaster stress.

-- Do not hold yourself responsible for the disastrous event or be frustrated because you feel you cannot help directly in the rescue work.
+- Do not feel responsible for the disaster or get frustrated because you cannot help directly during rescue efforts.

 - Take steps to promote your own physical and emotional healing by healthy eating, rest, exercise, relaxation, and meditation.

 - Maintain a normal family and daily routine, limiting demanding responsibilities on yourself and your family.